altoweb/solero.github.io/_tutorials/legacy.md

 ...
 ```
-Add your server's ip where it says iphere.
+Add your server's IP address where it says iphere.
+If hosting locally, make it 127.0.0.1

 Hit `Ctrl+X` (`cmd X` on MacOS) and then `y`, then enter to save.